• |

 https://journals.lww.com/academicmedicine/Fulltext/2021/07000/What_Is_the_State_of_Compassion_Education__A.55.aspx

-This is an open-access article distributed under the terms of the Creative Commons Attribution-Non Commercial License 4.0 (CCBY-NC), where it is permissible to download, share, remix, transform, and buildup the work provided it is properly cited.
-The work cannot be used commercially without permission from the journal.
+This open-access article is distributed under the terms of the Creative Commons Attribution-Non Commercial License 4.0 (CCBY-NC), where it is permissible to download, share, remix, transform, and buildup the work provided it is properly cited.
+This work cannot be used commercially without permission from the journal.

 Related Posts